 When does this activity meet?
 Once per month after school in room 112.

 What is the focus of this activity?
 Four for Hartford is an organization that incorporates various types of volunteering opportunities and instilling a consistent time commitment of four hours per month dedicated to vounteering.
 This is a great resume builder!

 Advisers: Mr. Noah Mealy

 When does this activity meet?
-Every Friday after school in room 169.
+Every Friday after school in the cafe

 What is the focus of this activity?
 To play games like Magic: The Gathering, Mario Kart, Super Smash Bros., and strategy board games in a fun, casual atmosphere.